zuozhenggh/learning-library/data-management-library/oci-di/integration-tasks/integration-tasks.md

 ![](./images/csv-source.png " ")

 11. When you complete your selections for **SOURCE\_1**, the operator name becomes **REVENUE\_CSV**, reflecting your data entity selection.
 In the Identifier field, rename the source operator to **REVENUE**.
+*Note: Be sure to save often during design time!*
 ![](./images/revenue.png " ")

 12. While you still have the **REVENUE** operator selected, click on **Attributes** tab in Properties panel.